 Clinical features usually develop within four days of re-feeding, but are often nonspecific.
 Later manifestations include rhabdomyolysis, cardiac failure, hypotension, arrhythmias, respiratory failure, seizures and coma.
 See separate article Nutritional Support in Primary Care.

 - Immediate complications are mainly related to insertion and include haemorrhage, pneumothorax or haemothorax, arrhythmias or cardiac tamponade.

 - Long-term catheter complications include thrombosis and pulmonary embolism, pleural or pericardial effusion, subacute bacterial endocarditis, chylothorax and venopulmonary fistula.

 - Infections with staphylococcal and enterococcal species are common.
-Candida spp, Klebsiella pneumoniae, and Pseudomonas aeruginosa are also found.
-In the long-term TPN population, approximately 60% of infections are caused by coagulase-negative Staphylococcus.
+Candida spp., Klebsiella pneumoniae, and Pseudomonas aeruginosa are also found.
+In the long-term TPN population, approximately 60% of infections are caused by coagulase-negative staphylococci.

-- There must be strict adherence to asepsis and solution bags and giving sets must be discarded after 24 hours' use.
+- There must be strict adherence to asepsis and solution bags and giving sets must be discarded after 24 hours of use.

 Liver and gallbladder dysfunction

 - The majority of patients develop mild cholestasis with elevation of transaminases and alkaline phosphatase.

 - Gallstones and gallbladder sludging may also occur.